aerodtu/missionplanner/README.md

-# missionplanner
+# AERODTÜ Mission Planner

-created by: Umut Aktepe
+This repository is an enjoyable and memorable experience for us to face a real challenge to design, build and implement a Mission planner of a UAV challenge.

+## Project Description
-This is created in Branch
+This project is created for joining the competition of TEKNOFEST in 2022.

-## Team
+## Team Members
+- Melisa ÖZDEMİR
+- Nevzat ŞENER
+- Toprak Su KARAKAYA
 - Umut AKTEPE
+- Efe ŞEN
 - Sercan ORAN
-- Efe ŞEN
+- Kaan KONRAT
-- Nevzat Can ŞENER
+- Derviş Barış ERCÜMENT
 - Sedat Ali ZEVİT
-- Toprak Su KARAKAYA
-- Melisa ÖZDEMİR
-- Derviş Barış ERCÜMENT
-- Kaan KONRAT